ropensci/gendercoder/cran-comments.md

 * Replaced the interactive Shiny app example's \dontrun{} wrapper with if (interactive()).
 * Reduced optional package dependencies by removing dplyr, covr, DT, readr, and shinydashboard from Suggests.
+* Added bs4Dash to Suggests for the optional local interactive app skin.
 * Did not add method references because the package implements dictionary lookup and approximate string matching helpers rather than a published statistical method.